DanielFGray/doot/README.md

 # doot

-this is a boilerplate app for remix.run with auth using postgres, slonik, and tailwind
+a reddit clone built with remix.run, tailwind, and postgres